Visual Arts Teacher (Pinheiros Campus)

 Letter of application should be addressed to Nicholas Thody and accompanied by a curriculum vitae and the names of three referees.
 Please send to email@example.com

-The deadline for application is the 1st of February 2022.
-Early applications are welcome.
+The deadline for application is the 11th April 2022.

 The school commits to safeguarding all members of the community and all staff share in this commitment.
 References will be checked for all shortlisted candidates.
 Successful candidates will provide proof of qualifications, submit to complete and rigorous safeguarding checks.